thespad/thespad.github.io/content/posts/practical-configuration-of-traefik-as-a-reverse-proxy-for-docker-updated-for-2023/index.md

 ### A Quick Note On Namespaces

 Traefik has multiple different namespaces for configuration objects which you may have picked up on looking through this piece.
 The ones we care about for our purposes are `@internal`, `@docker`, and `@file`.
 If you're referencing something within the same namespace, say a Docker label-defined middleware from a Docker label-defined router, you don't need to specify the namespace.
-If, however, you're using things cross-namespace, such as with the IP Whitelist example above, you need to specify where you're getting it from.
+If, however, you're using things cross-namespace, such as with the IP Allowlist example above, you need to specify where you're getting it from.

-This is why we use `traefik-auth` to refer to the basicauth middleware, because it's defined in a Docker label and called from a Docker label, but `internal-ipwhitelist@file` because it's defined in a file and called from a Docker label.
-Equally if you were doing things the other way around, you'd reference `internal-ipwhitelist@docker` in your .yml file.
+This is why we use `traefik-auth` to refer to the basicauth middleware, because it's defined in a Docker label and called from a Docker label, but `internal-ipallowlist@file` because it's defined in a file and called from a Docker label.
+Equally if you were doing things the other way around, you'd reference `internal-ipallowlist@docker` in your .yml file.
 You can of course *always* specify the namespace, even when it's not technically necessary, if it makes it easier for you to keep track.

 ### Security Considerations